ababic/django-cogwheels/docs/source/deprecating-app-settings/rename-example.rst

         FLATMENU_MENU_ICON = 'icon-old'  # I'm old-skool!

-    Now, although we’re still happy to support this value for a while longer, we want users to know that this setting has been renamed, and that they should use the new setting name if they wish for their override value to continue working in future versions.
-So, Cogwheels raises the following warning:
+    Although we’re still happy to support this setting for a while longer, we want users to know that the setting has been renamed, and that they should use the new setting name if they wish for their override value to continue working in future versions.
+So, Cogwheels will raise the following warning:

     .. code-block:: console